wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.16 =
+* Fixed a display issue that occurred when an image field was appended to the previous column in the layout
+* Changed to work with Wordpress 4.2
 = 1.2.15 =
 * fixed some minor issues with the followup code
 * fixed a bug that appeared when the first image is uploaded and the whole filename is generated